osmosis-labs/osmosis/SECURITY.md

 ## Bug Bounty

 Though we don't have an official bug bounty program, we generally offer rewards to security researchers who responsibly disclose vulnerabilities to us.
-Bounties are generally awarded for vulnerabilities classified as medium or high severity.
-Specific bounty amounts can be negotiated during the disclosure process.
+Bounties are generally awarded for vulnerabilities classified as **high** or **critical** severity.
+Bounty amounts can be discussed and agreed upon during the disclosure process.

 > [!WARNING]
 > Targeting our production environments will disqualify you from receiving any bounty.